The install phase is very

 the section on using

-for details.
+pkg-message for details.

-does not need to be added
+pkg-message does not need to be added

-to pkg-plist
+to pkg-plist.

 Try to let the port put things in the right subdirectories

-.
+of PREFIX.
 Some ports lump everything and

 put it in the subdirectory with the port's name, which is